MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

 };
 ```

 To fix the error, remove the parens from `j`.
-If the parens are needed for clarity, then use a typedef.
+If the parens are needed for clarity, then use a **typedef**.

 - **Compiler-generated constructors and __declspec(novtable)**

-In Visual Studio 2015, there is an increased likelihood that inline compiler-generated constructors of abstract classes with virtual base classes may expose improper usage of __declspec(novtable) when used in combination with __declspec(dllimport).
+In Visual Studio 2015, there is an increased likelihood that inline compiler-generated constructors of abstract classes with virtual base classes may expose improper usage of `__declspec(novtable)` when used in combination with `__declspec(dllimport)`.

 - **auto requires single expression in direct-list-initialization**